claer/claer.github.io/_posts/2020-11-15-wireguard-tunnels.md

 - Update Systemd to enable Wireguard at boot:
 {% highlight shell %}
 systemctl enable wg-quick@wg1
+systemctl enable wg-quick@wg2
 {% endhighlight %}

 ## Testing
-At that point, you should be able to ping from 172.16.255.1 host to 172.16.255.2 and vice versa.
+At that point, you need to update your firewall rules then you should be able to ping from 172.16.255.1 host to 172.16.255.2 and vice versa.
 If you want to route more subnets on each side, just add the prefixes with the traditionnal routing tools (route for OpenBSD and ip for Linux).

 ## Next steps
 The next blog post will be about enabling routing daemons to exchange prefixes between hosts.